wotwot563/aad_prt_bof/README.md

 ## Usage

-After compiling, load the (.cna) file into Cobalt Strike.
+After compiling, load the `aadprt.cna` file into Cobalt Strike.

 1. Request a nonce using [ROADtoken](https://github.com/dirkjanm/ROADtoken): `roadtoken auth --prt-init`
 2. Request a token on the target machine: `aadprt [NONCE]`